University of Pittsburgh-Bradford

 Key Highlights

-- ✦Relocated to its current expansive campus in the 1970s on land collectively donated by local entities.
+- ✦Relocated to its current dedicated campus outside Bradford city limits in the 1970s, on land donated by local entities.

 Timeline